thedumbtechguy/Fluxxan/README.md

 A payload will usually maybe carry some data which a Store will use.
 E.g. A user ID which the store will use in retrieving data from it's backing store.
 A payload can actually contain the user data which the Store will simply set as state.
 More examples to come soon.

 Stores cannot be asynchronous by nature and must return immediately.
 Any Asynchronous activity must be done in the `Action`.
+Also, the handler method will be run on the UI thread and therefore should return as quickly as possible.

     public class MyStore extends AbstractStoreImpl<String> {
         String user = "User: Default";